 We all know how difficult it can be to stick to your goals and see the effort through to completion.
 Studies have shown that “setting specific difficult goals leads to higher performance when compared with no goals or vague, non-quantitative goals, such as “do your best.”*

-Here are 10 tips to help you achieve your goals:
+Here are 10 tips for sticking to your goals:

 - Set positive goals.
 Positive goals are proactive and direct you towards what to do rather than what not to do.
 Negative goals direct our attention towards things we wish to avoid or eliminate.